K-Singh/ergo-subpooling/README.md

 ## The Consensus Phase
 At this point, all member's have submitted their withdraw requests to the smart contract.
 Now, any member of the subpool may enter the ```distribute``` command into their subpooling program.
-At this point, the smart contract will take the average of each subpool state sent by each member and reach a consensus about the subpool's state.
+This will cause the smart contract to take the average of each subpool state sent by each member and reach a consensus about the shares submitted by each member of the subpool.
 This consensus will then be used to figure out how much ERG each member of the subpool gets from the total payout.
 Members of the subpool are paid according to the proportion of shares they submitted to the subpool.

 ## An Example
 Alice and Bob are both mining to Herominers and decide to make a subpool.
 They go through the program instructions and then mine to the subpool for a few days until they get their payout of 0.5 ERG.
 Alice decides to send a withdraw request first, she enters the ```withdraw``` command which pings Herominers for information about the subpool.
 Herominers then sends the information back to Alice's subpooling program.
 This information is then sent to the smart contract protecting Alice and Bob's funds.
-The information consists of 3 things: Alice's share number, Bob's share number, and the total Share number.
+The information consists of 3 things: Alice's share number, Bob's share number, and the total share number.

 Lets say during Alice's withdraw request, the information she got was: